krishnanugrahunnikrishnan/ML-assignment-2---Bits/README.md

 Implementation and deployment of six machine learning classification models with evaluation using Streamlit. use Logestic regression, Deciosion Tree, KNN, Naive Bayes, Random forest, XGB for a selected binary calssification problem, using a selected datset.

+For this experiment the above algoritames are used to detect the Heart disease, gievn the patient related data/features.

 # Dataset description
 Dataset : UCI Heart Disease Data